 Avenida Paseo de la Reforma

 Lined by trees, statutes, and some of Mexico’s tallest buildings, Avenida Paseo de la Reforma is one of the most scenic places for an afternoon stroll in the city.
 If you start your walk at the gates of Chapultepec park and head east, you’ll soon pass the fountain of Diana the Huntress.
-Go a little further and you’ll see the most famous monument in the city, the Angel of Independence.
-If your visit has you in the city on a Sunday, this street is shut down for vehicles and opened up for bicycles to take over the lanes.
+Go a little further and see the most famous monument in the city, the Angel of Independence.
+If your visit has you in town on a Sunday, this street is shut down for vehicles and opened up for cyclists, rollerbladers, and runners to take over the lanes.

 The Monument of the Revolution

 Originally intended as a legislative building, the Monument to the Revolution houses the Museum of the Revolution and a mausoleum housing heroes of the Mexican Revolution.
-Even if you’re not a history buff, this is a worthy stop.
-The 360-degree view of the city from the top of the monument (the tallest triumphal arch in the world) is an opportunity to see Mexico City as few get to.
+This is a worthy stop even if you’re not a history buff.
+The 360-degree view of the city from the top of the monument (the tallest triumphal arch in the world) is an opportunity to see Mexico City as few do.

 INSIDER TIPTime your visit to the observation deck for sunset for the best experience.

-If you’re looking for the luxurious side of the city, staying at the St. Regis hotel is the perfect choice.
-Between the plush bedding, the exquisite service in their new Bloom restaurant, and beautifully appointed rooms, you may want to spend more time staying in than sightseeing.
+If you’re looking for the luxurious side of Mexico City, staying at the St. Regis hotel is a perfect choice.
+Between the plush bedding, the exquisite service in their Bloom restaurant, and beautifully appointed rooms you may want to spend more time staying in than sightseeing.
 But if you do get out, the location of the St. Regis is another plus.
-On Avenida Paseo del la Reforma and towering over the fountain of Diana, the St. Regis is the perfect place to start your exploration of the city.
+On Avenida Paseo de la Reforma and towering over the fountain of Diana, the St. Regis is the perfect place to start your exploration of the city.